 - In this way, a lasting technical foundation is built on which the deeper understanding of the art can be based

-- In the “Ha” stage, the student must reflect on the meaning and purpose of everything that s/he has learned and thus come to a deeper understanding of the art than pure repetitive practice can allow.
+- In the “Ha” stage, the student must reflect on the meaning and purpose of everything that he/she has learned.
+The student thus comes to a deeper understanding of the art than pure repetitive practice can allow

 “Ri” means to go beyond or transcend.

-- The practitioner must think originally and develop from background knowledge original thoughts about the art and test them against the reality of his or her background knowledge and conclusions as well as the demands of everyday life.
+- The practitioner must think originally and develop from background knowledge original thoughts about the art.
+He/she tests them against the reality of his or her background knowledge and conclusions as well as the demands of everyday life